TB67S128FTG Stepper Motor Driver Carrier

 - Three 2-pin, 3.5 mm terminal blocks (for board power and motor outputs)

-- One 0.1″ shorting block (for optionally connecting IOREF to neighboring VCC pin when using this driver in 5 V systems)
+- One 0.1″ shorting block (for optionally connecting IOREF to the neighboring VCC pin when using this driver in 5 V systems)

 The 0.1″ male headers can be broken or cut into smaller pieces as desired and soldered into the smaller through-holes.
 These headers are compatible with solderless breadboards, 0.1″ female connectors, and our premium and pre-crimped jumper wires.
 The terminal blocks can be soldered into the larger holes to allow for convenient temporary connections of unterminated power and motor wires (see our short video on terminal block installation).
 You can also solder your motor leads and other connections directly to the board for the most compact installation.